stjeeves/week3_day2_homework/hw_CRUD_quiz.md

 Q9.
 Why do we use prepared statements when performing database operations?

-Because it is the correct syntax that SQL will understand.
+Because it is the correct syntax that SQL will understand, whilst being safe and preventing security issues.